Ho Chi Minh

-Hồ was born in Nghệ An province in French Indochina, and received a French education.
-Starting in 1911, he worked in various countries overseas, and in 1920 was a founding member of the French Communist Party in Paris.
-After studying in Moscow, Hồ founded the Vietnamese Revolutionary Youth League in 1925, which he transformed into the Indochinese Communist Party in 1930.
-On his return to Vietnam in 1941, he founded and led the Việt Minh independence movement against the Japanese, and in 1945 led the August Revolution against the monarchy and proclaimed the Democratic Republic of Vietnam.
-After the French returned to power, Hồ's government retreated to the countryside and initiated guerrilla warfare from 1946.

-Between 1953 and 1956, Hồ's leadership saw the implementation of a land reform campaign, which included executions and political purges.
-The Việt Minh defeated the French in 1954 at the Battle of Điện Biên Phủ, ending the First Indochina War.
-At the 1954 Geneva Conference, Vietnam was divided into two de facto separate states, with the Việt Minh in control of North Vietnam, and anti-communists backed by the United States in control of South Vietnam.
-Hồ remained president and party leader during the Vietnam War, which began in 1955.
-He supported the Viet Cong insurgency in the south, overseeing the transport of troops and supplies on the Ho Chi Minh trail until his death in 1969.
-North Vietnam won in 1975, and the country was re-unified in 1976 as the Socialist Republic of Vietnam.
-Saigon – Gia Định, South Vietnam's former capital, was renamed Ho Chi Minh City in his honor.

 The details of Hồ's life before he came to power in Vietnam are uncertain.
 He is known to have used between 50 and 200 pseudonyms.
 Information on his birth and early life is ambiguous and subject to academic debate.
 At least four existing official biographies vary on names, dates, places, and other hard facts while unofficial biographies vary even more widely.
-Aside from being a politician, Hồ was a writer, poet, and journalist.
+It is believed Hồ was born in Nghệ An province, Annam in French Indochina, and received a French education.
+Starting in 1911, he worked in various countries overseas, including France where he was a founding member of the French Communist Party in 1920.
+After studying in the Soviet Union, Hồ moved to China where he founded the Vietnamese Revolutionary Youth League in 1925, which became the Indochinese Communist Party in 1930.
+In addition to being involved in politics, Hồ was a writer, poet, and journalist.
 He wrote several books, articles, and poems in Chinese, Vietnamese, and French.

+On his return to Vietnam in 1941, Hồ founded and led the Việt Minh independence movement against the Japanese occupation of Vietnam, and in 1945 led the August Revolution against the Vietnamese monarchy and proclaimed the independence of the Democratic Republic of Vietnam.
+After the French returned to power, Hồ's government retreated to the countryside and initiated guerrilla warfare from 1946, leading to the First Indochina War.

+Between 1953 and 1956, Hồ's government implemented a land reform campaign aimed at redistributing land and consolidating power, which included the execution of landowners.
+In 1954, the Việt Minh defeated the French at the Battle of Điện Biên Phủ, ending the war.

+Following the 1954 Geneva Conference, Vietnam was divided into two de facto separate states: North Vietnam under the Việt Minh, backed by the Soviet Union, and South Vietnam under anti-communist nationalists, backed by the United States.
+Hồ remained president and party leader during the Vietnam War, which began in 1955.
+He supported the Viet Cong insurgency in the south, overseeing the transport of troops and supplies on the Ho Chi Minh trail until his death from heart failure in 1969.
+North Vietnam won the war in 1975, and the country was re-unified in 1976 as the Socialist Republic of Vietnam.
+Saigon–Gia Định, South Vietnam's former capital, was renamed Ho Chi Minh City in his honor.